Pippi Longstocking (novel): Pippi Longstocking (1969 TV series)

 They became weekend television staples in several cities in the United States throughout the 1970s and 1980s.
 The first 6 episodes of the original TV series, newly dubbed using British actors, became available on DVD in 2002.

 Pippi Longstocking (1985 TV special)

-In 1985, Carrie Kei Heim played the title role in the 2-part ABC Weekend Special, entitled Pippi Longstocking.
-Directed by Colin Chilvers, Part 1 of the special aired on November 2, and Part 2 aired on November 9.
+In 1985, Carrie Kei Heim played the title role in the 3-part ABC Weekend Special, entitled Pippi Longstocking.
+Directed by Colin Chilvers, Part 1 of the special aired on November 2, and Part 2 aired on November 10.

-She was mentioned in Seinfeld by Elaine in the fourteenth episode of its seventh season, the Cadillac.